-A cental venous line (CVL) is a long, soft plastic tube, called a catheter, which is placed into a large vein in the chest.
+A central venous line (CVL) is a long, soft, plastic tube that is put into a large vein in the chest.

-Talk to your doctor about the risks of a CVL.
+If the baby has any of these problems, the CVL may be taken out.
+Talk to your baby's doctor about the risks of a CVL.